Random quotients of mapping class groups are quasi-isometrically rigid: Algebraic rigidity

-Our proof of Theorem \ref{thm:Out} will be very similar to that of \cite[Theorem 10.1]{mangioni2023rigidity}, from which we now abstract a general statement, both for clarity and for later purpose.
+Our proof of Theorem \ref{thm:Out} will be very similar to that of \cite[Theorem 9.1]{mangioni2023rigidity}, from which we now abstract a general statement, both for clarity and for future reference.
 Recall that a finitely generated group is \emph{acylindrically hyperbolic} if it is not virtually-cyclic and it acts coboundedly and by isometries on a hyperbolic space $\mathcal{S}$, with loxodromic WPD elements.

 \begin{thm}[Algebraic rigidity from quasi-isometric rigidity] Let $G$ be an acylindrically hyperbolic group.
 Suppose that $G$ has no non-trivial finite normal subgroups, and that every self-quasi-isometry of $G$ is within bounded distance from the left multiplication by some element of $G$.
 Then any isomorphism between finite index subgroups of $G$ is the restriction of an inner automorphism. \end{thm}